Copywriting is the art and science of persuasion. It’s about grabbing your readers attention and keeping it.

 #3: You don’t use the right kind of language

 The tone of voice you use is just as important as the words you write.
-If you sound like an expert and authority in your niche, then people will be more likely to trust you.
+If you sound like an expert and authority in your niche, then people will be more likely to trust you (Discover more about your tone of voice and 6 other tips here)

 Be an expert, but don’t be arrogant.
 A common problem with newbie copywriters.
 If you sound like you think you know it all then readers won’t trust anything else you have to say.